 The sign masters who crafted those slices of Americana are Sanders’ heroes, and he’s built a career designing and creating original, entirely handmade neon works using their time-honored techniques.
 He calls his style modern vintage, but considers himself a pop artist, sharing a rich artistic vein mined by Andy Warhol and other pop-culture iconographers.

 Courtesy of David Hume Kennerly for Bank of America

 He calls his style modern vintage, but considers himself a pop artist, sharing an artistic vein mined by Andy Warhol and similar creative talents.

-A Houston native who began pursuing his muse in earnest after moving to Austin, Sanders’ work is prized by collectors.
+A Montgomery, TX native who began pursuing his muse in earnest after moving to Austin, Sanders’ work is prized by collectors.
 Clients include Willie Nelson, Shepard Fairey, Norah Jones, Johnny Depp, ZZ Top and Kings of Leon, for whom he created the neon work appearing on the cover of their latest album, 2013’s Mechanical Bull.

 Sanders’ pieces have appeared in several films, including most of Robert Rodriguez’s projects and Terrence Malick’s “Tree of Life,” as well as the pages of Esquire, Fortune, Texas Monthly and Southern Living magazines.
 The original version of his most popular design, his animated “Fireflies in a Mason Jar,” was created for the wedding of fellow Texan Miranda Lambert to Blake Shelton.
 Several of his works have hung in the Museum of Neon Art in Los Angeles, which is now constructing a permanent home in Glendale, Calif.